Ameliorated-LLC/amecs/README.md

 ## Usage

-You can download the script by going to the [latest release](https://git.ameliorated.info/Joe/Central-AME-Script/releases/latest) and downloading `CentralAMEScript.zip` from the Downloads section.
+You can download the script by going to the [latest release](https://git.ameliorated.info/Joe/Central-AME-Script/releases/latest) and downloading `Central-AME-Script.zip` from the Downloads section.

 Alternatively, you could clone the repository: